-When it comes to accessing the internet, you need internet service, which can be wired — like DSL, cable, and fiber-optic — or wireless, such as a cellular signal.
+When it comes to accessing the internet, you need internet service, which can be wired — like broadband, cable, and fiber-optic — or wireless, such as a cellular signal.

 A mobile hotspot is a private WiFi network that can be set up on an Apple or Android phone, or standalone mobile hotspot device.
 This gives you portable WiFi as long as you continue to have internet service through cellular coverage.

 In a digitally driven world, many enjoy the convenience of internet access wherever they are.
 The number of free WiFi hotspots in public spaces has grown exponentially to meet this demand.
-But there’s not always a free WiFi connection when you need it, and speeds can be frustratingly slow.
+But there’s not always a free WiFi connection when you need it, and if there is, the speed can be frustratingly slow.